The thought of a pandemic is pretty scary. Is there anything you can do to protect yourself if a disease spreads across the world? Yes!

 What Happens When a Pandemic Occurs

-According to the CDC, pandemics happen when a new disease occurs that is easily transmitted from person to person in a sustained way.
-This happens when diseases can be transmitted for a long period of time while remaining asymptomatic.
+According to the CDC, pandemics happen when a new disease is easily transmitted from person to person in a sustained way.
+This happens when diseases can be transmitted for a long while remaining asymptomatic.

 How Diseases Spread

 Learning how diseases spread is one of the best ways to keep yourself from getting sick.
-Avoiding the things that spread disease will keep you from getting it and keep you from spreading it to others.
+Avoiding the things that spread disease will keep you from getting and spreading it to others.

 Direct contact with a person or animal with the disease is probably the easiest way to get a disease.